ecssiah/buddhabrot-variations/README.md

 This will produce a generalized fractal based on the Buddhabrot method developed by Green.
 I have called the range of fractals generated using this expanded method: Green Fractals.

-The application is also set up to produce a series of these fractals, which can be combined together to produce animations.
+The application is also set up to produce a series of these fractals, which can be combined together to create animations.
 The general approach is to treat the coefficients of the generating function as a vector <P, Q, R>, and then transform this vector by small amounts to produce slight variations.
 This series of fractals can then be combined together to form a smooth animation.

 Here is an example of this animation technique: